treeverse/lakeFS/design/accepted/gc_plus/uncomitted-gc.md

 Uncommitted GC must scan the bucket in order to find objects that are not referenced by lakeFS.
 To optimize this process, suggest the following changes:

+1. Store lakeFS data under `<namespace>/data/` path
-1. Divide the repository namespace into time-and-size based slices.
+2. Divide the repository data path into time-and-size based slices.
-2. Slice name will be a time based, reverse sorted unique identifier.
+3. Slice name will be a time based, reverse sorted unique identifier.
-3. LakeFS will create a new slice on a timely basis (for example: hourly) or when it has written < MAX_SLICE_SIZE > objects to the slice.
+4. LakeFS will create a new slice on a timely basis (for example: hourly) or when it has written < MAX_SLICE_SIZE > objects to the slice.
-4. Each slice will be written by a single lakeFS instance in order to track slice size.
+5. Each slice will be written by a single lakeFS instance in order to track slice size.
-5. The sorted slices will enable partial scans of the bucket when running the optimized GC.
+6. The sorted slices will enable partial scans of the bucket when running the optimized GC.

 #### StageObject

 The StageObject operation will only be allowed on addresses outside the repository's storage namespace.
 This way, objects added using this operation are never collected by GC.

 #### [Get/Link]PhysicalAddress